theobald-software/theobald-software.github.io/content/_en/erpconnect/sap-connection/sso-with-snc.md

 ### About SNC in ERPConnect

-The ParseConnectionString object automatically determines the needed SNC DLL based on the settings of *SNCMechanism*.
+The R3Connection object automatically determines the needed SNC DLL based on the settings of *SNCMechanism*.
 With the *SNCLibraryPath* property you can specify the path to the SNC DLL manually.
 In this case the automatic detection of the DLL is disabled and the setting for *SNCMechanism* are ignored.